readium/architecture/other/lcp/README.md

 See the Readium LCP spec section 5.5 for additional details.

-### 4/ Check the license status
+### 4/ Fetch the license's status document

 An LCP license may contain a "status" link, i.e. a link to a status document.
 If it is the case and if the app is online, the app must:

 1/ Fetch the status document.

 If the Status Document is unavailable or if the client is unable to obtain an internet connection, it MUST NOT block the user from accessing the Publication tied to the License Document.
-Jump to step 7.
+Jump to step 8.

 2/ Validate the structure of the status document.
-If the structure is not valid, the app must jump to the next step, as if no status link was present in the license.
+If the structure is not valid, the app must jump to the step 8, as if no status link was present in the license.

-3/ Check that the status is "ready" or "active".

-If this is not the case (revoked, returned, cancelled, expired), the app will notify the user and jump to step 5 (license update).
-The message to the user must be clear about the status of the license: e.g. don't display "expired" if the status is "revoked".
-The date and time corresponding to the new status should be displayed (e.g. "The license expired on 01 January 2018").

-If the license has been revoked, the user message should display the number of devices which registered to the server.
-This count can be calculated from the number of "register" events in the status document.
-If no event is logged in the status document, no such message should appear (certainly not "The license was registered by 0 devices").

 ### 5/ Get an updated license if needed